Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 - Barley - Takes about an hour to cook, but can help expand a soup nicely.

 - Noodles - We love them.
 Don't use those big chewy things, keep them thin enough to be enjoyable.
+All sorts are used in soups.
 Bean thread noodles take your dish right into Asian, with a flavor that won't interfere with delicate and savory soups.

 - Rice - White or brown goes into many kinds of soups.